 There are problems at the end of each chapter in your textbook.
 Some of these problems will be assigned as practice for you to do at home.
 You will receive credit for completing these problems.
 On the due date you will show your teacher that they are complete.
 On that day your teacher will allow you to ask for any of the problems’ solutions to be demonstrated.
 The problems are meant to prepare you for the kinds of questions you will see on quizzes and tests.

 Lab assignments will be given for every lab activity.
+Unless specifically given as group work all lab assignments must be done by each individual student.
+Students may not work together, may not share answers, and may not copy one another’s work.
 Some labs will require a formal lab report.
 Others will require that you answer a series of questions.
 Lab assignments are subject to the late policy.
 Please talk to your teacher if you anticipate difficulty in completing a lab assignment on time.

 Quizzes will be clearly linked to learning goals shared for each lesson.
 The problems you do in class, for homework, and in the textbook are representative of the questions you will see on quizzes.
 A quiz is short (5 - 10 questions) and focused narrowly on one or two topics.
 There may be two or three quizzes given for a chapter in the textbook.